Mental Health Facilities Helena, MT

 Intermountain Community Services

-Intermountain Community Services is a mental health treatment center in Helena, MT, located at 3240 Dredge Drive, 59602 zip code area.
+Intermountain Community Services is a mental health clinic in Helena, MT, located at 3240 Dredge Drive, 59602 zip code area.
 Intermountain Community Services provides outpatient treatment and telemedicine/telehealth.
-Intermountain Community Services offers couples/family therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, children / adolescents and adults.
-Intermountain Community Services also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Additional services at Intermountain Community Services consist of intensive case management, case management and family psychoeducation.
+Intermountain Community Services offers couples/family therapy, behavior modification and trauma therapy to adults, children / adolescents and young adults.
+Intermountain Community Services also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with PTSD.
+Additional services offered at Intermountain Community Services include case management, suicide prevention services and intensive case management.

 Learn More